 In the hope of preparing students for their future roles in science, it is important to identify stressful factors that may affect their successful development.
 One study identified the major academic stressors among college students to be tests, grade competition, time demands, professors and classroom environment, and career and future success (Murphy & Archer, 1996).
 Misra, et al., (2000) found that academic stress among college students varies across year in school and gender.
 Most of the studies in different responses to stress have been carried out in dental, medical, nursing, university and college students (Sinha, et al 2000, Lee et al 2002, Kuruppuarachchi, et al 2002, Ellison, 2004, Polychronopoulou, Argy and Divaris, Kimon 2005, Hussain, et al 2008, Kumar and Singh 2004, Kaplan, et al 2005, Chapell, et al 2005, Vijayalakshmi and Lavanya 2006, Nicholson 2009, and Hasan 2009).
-Workoad in science is also the major causal factor of stress among science students.
-This refers to the stress among science students because of the excessive work that they are required to do in science, which is reflected in the increasing amounts of schoolwork, assignments and practicals.
+Science Teacher is also the major causal factor of stress among science students.
+This refers to the stress among science students due to methods of teaching, high expectations of science teachers, favoritism and poor perception of science teachers among students.
 The researcher found that there is no research conducted particularly in Western U.P pertaining to this issue.
 Therefore, it was decided to conduct a research to examine this particular issue.
-In the present study, the researcher attempted to study the workload in science as dimension of psychological stress among senior secondary science students.
+In the present study, the researcher attempted to study the Science Teachers as dimension of psychological stress among senior secondary science students.